 Growing up as a TCK, I was first introduced to Korean dramas back in 2005 when I met one of my best friends in 8th grade.
 You could say that I have been hooked ever since.
 There is however one tiny problem; I have not seen a Korean drama in at least 3 years.
-Keeping up with them is a skill in its own, I kid you not.
+Keeping up with them is a skill in its own right, I kid you not.
 You’ve got MBC, KBS, TvN, and OCN, not to mention a handful of internet outlets (webcasts) that are now producing their own content.
 Every Korean drama is replaced by another, and another, resulting in 12 months of non-stop entertainment.

 I have seen a ton of dramas of the past 10 years, which means the following recommendations will be golden oldies to some, whilst others might never have even heard of them.
 I may not be up-to-date with the latest stars and Korean dramas but I am most definitely able to throw it back.
 Here are the dramas that introduced me to this worldwide phenomenon (it is that big), and the ones that made me stick around.